forwchen/acf/README.md

 And I used it a long time ago, **code for training the model is lost** ...

 ## [Usage]
-Compile with the standard cmake and make procedure
+Compile with the standard cmake and make procedure.

-Detect person in image and crop them
+Detect person in image and crop them using:

     ./ped_acf path/to/image/dir output/path

-The arguments must be directories, not individual files
+The arguments must be directories, not individual files.

+Results will be shown on the screen, cropped and saved in the output path, as well as written to the detections.xml file.

 ## [Citations]
 *  Open Framework for combined pedestrian detection